-Establishing a workplace culture of respect is a crucial component in building motivated teams that are happy, healthy, and ultimately, productive.
-Our workshops are an invaluable tool for any employer striving to build a positive, respectful workplace.
+Establishing a workplace culture of respect is crucial in building motivated teams that are happy, healthy, and productive teams.
+Our workshops are invaluable for any employer striving to build a positive, respectful workplace.

 Having a clear policy and providing support through training is key to developing employee confidence and trust.
-As an added value to the private workshop, we will provide you will a respectful workplace policy which will meet compliance within your jurisdiction.
+As an added value to the private workshop, we will provide you with a respectful workplace policy to meet compliance within your jurisdiction.
 I will work closely with you to customize the program with any specific training required by your organization and employees.

 Increase awareness of different behaviours, words, and attitudes to build a respectful workplace.